Connor Van Scoyoc

-Connor John Van Scoyoc (born November 26, 1999) is an American professional baseball pitcher in the Colorado Rockies organization.
+Connor John Van Scoyoc (born November 26, 1999) is an American professional baseball pitcher in the Washington Nationals organization.
+He was originally drafted by the Los Angeles Angels in the 11th round of the 2018 Major League Baseball draft.

 Career

 Van Scoyoc attended Jefferson High School in Cedar Rapids, Iowa.

 Los Angeles Angels

-The Los Angeles Angels drafted Van Scoyoc in the 11th round, with the 331st overall selection, of the 2018 Major League Baseball draft.
+The Los Angeles Angels drafted Van Scoyoc in the 11th round, with the 331st overall selection, of the 2018 MLB draft.
 He signed with the Angels for a $397,500 signing bonus, rather than follow through with his commitment to play college baseball for Arizona State University.
 He made his professional debut in 2019 with the rookie-level Arizona League Angels, logging a 2-2 record and 5.13 earned run average with 50 strikeouts across 12 games (5 starts).
 Van Scoyoc later underwent Tommy John surgery, ending his season.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Van Scoyoc returned to action in 2021 with the rookie-level Arizona Complex League Angels and Single-A Inland Empire 66ers, accumulating a combined 0-3 record and 6.48 earned run average with 51 strikeouts across 42 1/3 innings pitched.
 He spent the 2022 season back with Inland Empire, compiling an 11-5 record and 4.28 earned run average with 140 strikeouts in 120 innings pitched across 23 games (22 starts).
 Van Scoyoc began the 2023 with the High-A Tri-City Dust Devils, making 11 starts and posting a 4-3 record and 2.76 earned run average with 56 strikeouts.